 How does digital film grain differ from actual film grain?

-Digital film grain is a simulated effect that attempts to replicate analog film grain patterns.
-While actual film grain is created by silver halide crystals during chemical processing, digital grain is algorithmically generated.
+Digital film grain is a simulated replicate of analog film grain patter-silver halide crystals that create actual film grain crystals during chemical processing; the digital grain is algorithmically generated.

 What is RNI Films and vintage cameras digital photography?